aaronamano/aaronamano/README.md

 ## What's up, I'm Aaron 👋
 cs @ umich dearborn 2028 〽️

 I'm a chill guy who loves to help other people that are in need.
-Currently, I'm interested in AI and backend infrastructure.
+Currently, I'm interested in working with AI and backend infrastructure.

-## ⚡ Things I like to do on my freetime
+## ⚡ What I do on my freetime
-- Play piano 🎹
+- play piano 🎹
-- Binge on Netflix and YouTube 📺
+- binge on netflix and youtube 📺
-- Listen to rnb, synthwave/cyberpunk, classical piano, lofi, and rave/dj 🎧
+- listen to rnb, synthwave/cyberpunk, classical, lofi, and rave/dj 🎧
-- Watch NBA/college ball 🏀 and NFL/umich football 🔵〽️🏈
+- watch NBA 🏀, umich basketball 🔵, and sometimes detroit lions 🦁

 ## 📫 How to reach me
 - Discord, Instagram, Twitter/X: @aaronamano